telmatiemi/getting_and_cleaning_data_course_project/README.md

 7) The average of each measurement were calculated through aggregate function.

 8) The step 7 results were loaded to Week4_Assignment.txt file.

+CodeBook.md:

+CodeBook.md contains detailed information on the variables calculated in the data set (Week4_Assignment.txt file) uploaded.